Finding neighbors

 Where:

-• Items indicates the type that you get when you iterate or index (e.g. neighbors[0]) the list.
+• Items indicates the type that you get when you iterate over indices (e.g. neighbors[0]) the list.